yeoman/yeoman/readme.md

 ## Issue Submission

 Make sure you've read the [issue submission guidelines](https://github.com/yeoman/yeoman/blob/master/contributing.md#issue-submission) before you open a [new issue](https://github.com/yeoman/yeoman/issues/new).

+Yeoman is composed of a number of different sub-projects, most of which have their own dedicated repository.
+If you are looking for a repo for a particular piece, you'll find it on the [organization](http://github.com/yeoman) page.

 ## Feature requests